 The HOPE Clinic (Harnessing support for Opioid and substance use disorders in Pregnancy and Early childhood) provides care for pregnant women with substance use disorder and their infants from conception through early childhood.

-The Placenta Accreta Program at Massachusetts General Hospital provides specialized, multidisciplinary care for pregnant women with placenta accreta and related placental complications.
+The Placenta Accreta and Advanced Obstetric Surgical Program at Massachusetts General Hospital provides specialized care for women anticipating a surgical delivery, including those with placenta accreta and related placental complications.

 Hypothyroidism and Pregnancy

 Facts about hypothyroidism and pregnancy

 Hypothyroidism is a condition that is caused by an underactive thyroid gland.
 It may happen during pregnancy.
 Many symptoms of the condition are similar to pregnancy symptoms.
 For example, they can both cause fatigue, weight gain, and changes in menstruation.
 Having low thyroid hormone levels can also cause problems with becoming pregnant.
 It can also be a cause of miscarriage, as well as raising the risk for a cesarean birth and increased bleeding after delivery.